 MSW vs. LCSW: What's the Difference?

-Social work embodies a profound commitment to helping others, driven by empathy, compassion and a deep-seated desire to effect positive change.
+Social work embodies a profound commitment to helping others, driven by empathy, compassion, and a deep-seated desire to effect positive change.

 Request Information

 It's a field revered for its selflessness and its practitioners who dedicate themselves to uplifting those in need.
-In moments of crisis or hardship, it's often the presence of social workers that offers solace and guidance, helping people through some of life's toughest challenges.

 What is an MSW?